lewisknewton/questionnaire-engine/README.md

 | /questionnaires                 | Retrieve all questionnaires.                      |                                            |
 | /questionnaires/:name           | Retrieve a given questionnaire.                   |                                            |
 | /questionnaires/:name/responses | Retrieve all responses for a given questionnaire. | Save a response for a given questionnaire. |

+### Questionnaires

+The questionnaire engine uses a JSON structure to define and read the details of questionnaires.
+All questionnaires are stored in the database.
+However, file-based questionnaires can also be stored in the [questionnaires](questionnaires) directory as `.JSON` files.

+In general, questionnaires can be either:

+* *Public*, where they can be edited by any user; or
+* *Private*, where they can be edited only by their creator.

+By default, questionnaires are private but can be manually set to public by their creator.
+However, file-based questionnaires may only be public.

+#### Add Questionnaires

+To add a file-based questionnaire, place its JSON file into the questionnaires directory.
+Any sub-folders within this directory will be searched recursively to load questionnaires included within them.

 ### Security